 Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL)

 A Marketing Qualified Lead is someone who has engaged with your marketing collateral and expressed interest but may not turn into a paying customer.
 The lead qualification team spends some time sorting through MQLs and identifying those ready to move into a buying cycle.

 A Sales Qualified Lead is someone who is further along in the buying journey, fits your ideal buyer persona, and is sales-ready.

 The key difference between MQL and SQL is their level of readiness to purchase your offering.
 An MQL may not be ready to buy your product today, but an SQL is a qualified lead who can be approached by your sales team right away.

 What Exactly is Lead Generation?

 Lead generation doesn’t have to be a paid activity or an advertising goal.
 It’s basically any activity that results in the end outcome of lead information being gathered.

 How Can Small Businesses Generate Leads?

-As we mentioned earlier, as a small business might not have have vast resources at your disposal when it comes to lead generation.
+As we mentioned earlier, a small business might not have had vast resources at its disposal when it comes to lead generation.
 But that’s not the end of the road for you.

 Most consumers are prone to ad blindness today anyway, so lead generation is best done smartly with ads being only a small part of the strategy mix.